Evenings Under the Stars

 Free Scientific Talks followed by a Telescope Tour*!

 Check this page for the schedule of events at the GMU Observatory.
-You can see more about an individual event by clicking on it below, or by viewing it in our calendar.
+You can see more about an individual event by clicking on it below.

-* Backup days are only used when the primary tour date has to be cancelled.
-We will announce on this page, our Facebook, and Twitter when a primary tour date has to be cancelled.
+* Backup days are only used when the primary tour date has to be canceled.
+We will announce on this page, our Facebook, and Twitter when a primary tour date has to be canceled.

 We occasionally offer other events at the GMU Observatory.
-We will update this section of the website when those become available.
 The best way to learn about special events is to sign-up to our newsletter.